Ecodharma at Mountain Cloud

 On the first and third Thursday of the month at 7pm MT, sangha members gather to delve into the question, “How can we, as Zen practitioners, respond to the current ecological crises with open hearts?”
 Through readings, discussions, and sharing of personal experiences, we support each other in our commitment to the healing of the world and welfare of all beings.
 New members welcome!

 Once a month, one of our Wisdom Wednesday events is dedicated to the theme of Ecodharma.
 The evening includes meditation, a brief talk or practice share, discussion, and Q&A, typically facilitated by a senior sangha member or assistant teacher.
+Check our calendar for upcoming talks.

 Our weekly Thursday evening Dharma talks often have Ecodharma connections, either from guest teachers like David Loy, our Guiding Teacher Valerie Forstman, or another one of our suite of experienced Zen teachers.
-Stay up to date on each week’s topic through our calendar.
+Stay up to date on each week’s topic through our calendar, or browse past talks here.

 Further Ecodharma Resources